When To Foreign Qualify A Business

 This could be particularly difficult to track as companies expand into more and more states.
 Imagine a business who initially filed as a domestic corporation or LLC in Indiana.
 Indiana has a biennial reporting requirement, meaning that companies must submit their regular filings every two years.
 Suppose that company has operated as a domestic corporation or LLC in Indiana for a decade.
 All of a sudden, the expand into Illinois, which has an annual reporting requirement.
 The business owners, who were used to submitting regular filings every two years, must now submit annual filings every year.

 Additionally, businesses are also required to keep current with fees for all states in which they operate.
 This could become costly depending on the filing fees for the respective states.
 Businesses should perhaps create a table that lists the annual filing fees they must submit each year, for both their domestic state and the states in which they foreign qualify.
 This can help corporations and LLCs set a budget and keep track of their filing fees.

 In addition to annual reports and filing fees, the registered agent requirements remain the same when a company foreign qualifies in another state.
 Although the registered agent requirements may vary from state to state, all of the states agree with the fact that the registered agent must have a physical address in the state in which business is being conducted.

 Businesses would be wise to consider third-party registered agent companies like us at DoMyLLC.
 We are authorized to conduct business in all 50 states, plus the District of Columbia.
-They also have physical locations in every state, meaning they meet both domestic and foreign registered agent requirement across the country.
+We also have physical locations in every state, meaning we meet both domestic and foreign registered agent service requirements across the country.
 If the Indiana business owner had used DoMyLLC for the past decade, he or she would have already established a trustworthy relationship.
 The process of listing us as the registered agent in Illinois would be seamless and would be one less thing for the owner to worrying about when foreign qualifying.